gluru/gluru.github.io/snippets/hubspot.md

 Please follow these integration steps:
 1. make sure that Hubspot is correctly integrated
 2. Load the following script.
-Feel fre to customize it as needed.
+Customize it as needed.

 For more information see [Hubspot developer portal](https://developers.hubspot.com/docs/api/conversation/chat-widget-sdk)